RenetConsulting/angularcore.net/README.md

   </PropertyGroup>
   ```

-  The system been updated to Angular v9
+  The system has been updated to Angular v9